falkr/ttm4175/pages/prep-iot-mqtt.md

 clients and only few servers, and where servers are optimized to server many clients.
-But there are also protocols in which the server is on a tiny sensor device, and "serves" the values of the sensor to any client that is interested in them.
+But there are also protocols in which the server is on a tiny sensor device, and "serves" the values of the sensor to any client that are interested in them.

 ### Problems with Client-Server